milesroberts-123/hetmers/README.md

 - [x] check letters in k-mers

 - [x] tag hetmers with really high total coverage

+- [ ] include read length in k-mer coverage calculation?

+- [ ] what if there's a duplicate k-mer?

 - [ ] remove support for > 2 alleles